mehrdadBHP1997/Quera-Data-Analysis-with-Python-Assignments/Final_Project_Market_Study_of_European_Companies/final_project_4_RFM/README.md

 ![Screenshot 2024-10-20 095144](https://github.com/user-attachments/assets/41295078-d707-4001-8791-f1d5493a587a)

-### finally we can can categorize our customer in Level ( Excellent , Very good , good and ... )
+### finally we  can categorize our customer in Level ( Excellent , Very good , good and ... )